H5misi/Grokking-algorithms/README.md

 **Every tasks is solved by Me**

-*README file is added using git bash*
+*README file was added using Git Bash*

 [LinkedIn profile](https://www.linkedin.com/in/hazem-alkhamisi-265aa31a7/)